department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/va_gov_migrate/README.md

    * From Drupal
      1. Go to Structure / Migrations
      2. For Migration Group, 'Migrate VA.gov website', click 'List Migrations'
-     3. For Migration, 'Import selected pages from va.gov', click 'Execute'
+     3. For Migration, 'Import healthcare pages from va.gov', click 'Execute'
      4. On next page, click 'Execute' again.
  4. Go to Content
- 5. Confirm that 55 Basic Pages were created
+ 5. Confirm that 56 Basic Pages were created

  Notes: CKEditor is set to strip div tags from body, so anchor links won't work.